 How to protect your personal data as you surf the web

 Google will phase out third-party cookies beginning in mid-2023, but this doesn’t mean the end of online tracking.
-Once cookies are gone, Google will track you via Federated Learning of Cohorts (FLoC) technology, which records an individual’s browsing behaviors, and then assigns that person to a cohort based on those behaviors.
-This way, advertisers only target ads to cohorts instead of individual consumers.
+Once cookies are gone, Google will track you via Topics, a technology that tracks users based on their browsing habits over a three-week period and assigns individuals certain topics that align with their behavior.
+This data will help advertisers decide which ads to show consumers, without revealing any identifying user information.

 Here are some good first steps to take: